-Dr. Gundlach has authored more than 60 peer reviewed journal articles; accumulating 6000+ citations in total.
-He has authored more than 180 conference and workshop publications, holds 4 patents, and gives invited seminars throughout the world.
+Dr. Gundlach has authored more than 80 peer reviewed journal articles; accumulating 10,000+ citations in total.
+He has authored more than 200 conference and workshop publications, 2 book chapters, holds 5 patents, and gives invited seminars throughout the world.
 Dr. Gundlach has co-chaired conference symposium for SPIE, ECS, and MRS, organized several workshops, and organized symposium at the EMC, ISDRS, and IRPS.
-Most recently, he was the 2009 Technical Program Chair for the Device Research Conference, and the General Conference Chair in 2010.
-Also in 2010, Dr. Gundlach was co-recipient of the 2010 William P. Slichter Award for strong collaborative interactions with industry to develop the measurements needed to accelerate the commercialization of organic electronics.
-In 2011, he was the Technical Program Co-Chair for the MRS/APS/IEEE Sponsored Organic Microelectronics and Optoelectronics Workshop.
-This year Dr. Gundlach is a Technical Program Vice-Co-Chair for the International Semiconductor Device Researcher Conference, and a Committee Member for the International Electron Device Meeting (IEDM): Displays, Sensors, and MEMs.
-Dr. Gundlach is a member of the IEEE, ECS, and MRS, and serves on the editorial board of IEEE Transactions on Electron Devices.
+He was Technical Program Chair and General Chair of the Device Research Conference in 2009 and 2010, respectively.
+Dr. Gundlach is a member of the IEEE and APS, and a former editorial board member for IEEE Transactions on Electron Devices.